QuickBooks Blog

 How to Pay Yourself as a Small Business Owner

-The most compelling aspect of running your business is that you get to pay yourself as a One of the most appealing aspects of being a business owner is the ability to pay yourself.
+One of the most appealing aspects of being a business owner is the ability to pay yourself.
 Unlike in a corporate setting, you are not reliant on others to manage the business or compensate you for your work.
-This grants you the freedom to set your own income, determine the level of effort you invest, and ultimately reap the benefits of your hard work.
+This grants you the freedom to set your own income, determine the level of effort you invest, and, ultimately, reap the benefits of your hard work.

-But, while this all sounds fun and straightforward, you need to actually figure out how to do it — which can be a bigger task than you expect!
+While this all sounds relatively straightforward, you'll need to figure out how to do it, which can be a bigger task than expected.

 Should I Pay Myself a Salary?

 The profits of your small business are a direct result of your dedication to bringing it to fruition.
-As a business owner, this is an exciting experience.
-Yet, the dilemma lies in determining your own salary.
-There are several aspects to keep in mind when making this decision.
+As a business owner, this is an exciting experience, yet, the dilemma lies in determining your own salary.

 Business Structure